Rideshares Gone Wrong: Sexual Assaults In Uber And Lyft Rides

 Uber and Lyft cannot continue to hide behind the fact that their employees are “independent contractors”.
 They need to be held accountable for the conditions their ride-share platform creates; conditions that have led to more than 3,000 sexual assaults in one calendar year.
 You should not be left to bear the emotional, physical, psychological, and financial burdens alone after surviving an Uber-related sexual assault.

-At Roberts & Harris, P.C., we are prepared to go medieval on those who stand in the way of the justice you deserve.
+At Roberts & Harris, P.C., we are prepared to fight those who stand in the way of the justice you deserve.
 Our team includes a former insurance company defense attorney who knows the ins and outs of the games that corporations and their insurers play to avoid doing the right thing.
-We will fight aggressively to obtain the full compensation you deserve for your medical bills, pain and suffering, lost earnings and other damages you have suffered as a result of sexual assault.
+We will fight aggressively to obtain the full compensation you deserve for your medical bills, pain and suffering, lost earnings, and other damages you have suffered as a result of sexual assault.